ebergher/primenumbers/README.md

 The result was: 9223372036854775837 and I have obtained it in 86 seconds on my local machine.

 Because BigInteger is used, there is a theoretical value limit of: 2^Integer.MAX_VALUE, except that the execution times are increasingly larger.

+### Memory consumption

+I used jprofiler to analyse the difference between the long and BigInteger implementations:
+ - /primes/checkprimelong/4623372036854775751 : used memory 0.04GB;
+ - /primes/checkprimebig/4623372036854775751 : spiked at 1.37GB;

+This is the total memory consumption, for the Heap analysis only BigInteger values were recorded, as primitives are not stored on the heap, but stack

+BigIntegers are also immutable and thus require another instance for each value, making them performance-heavy, especially when used in these types of complex math calculations.

+### Thread safety
+The service class PrimesServiceImpl is thread safe:

+It holds no instance variables and also all the calculation methods contained are stateless implementations:
+ - they are deterministic - given a specific input they produce the same output;
+ - they don't rely on external state nor maintain any state;

 ### Docker